No matter how successful a facilities manager is, everyone needs advice.

 If, after a number of times, the complaints continue to roll in, Ericka recommends thinking outside the box.
 If this person is too hot, perhaps face his or her desk in a different arrangement or provide him or her with a fan.
 Unsolved complaints can hurt your credibility, and that’s absolutely something you need to avoid.

 “If you’re getting a repeat call on something, instead of ignoring it, let’s get to the root cause and eliminate the problem,” she says.
 “Or, let’s be innovative.
 Let’s be creative in finding a solution.”

 More tips heading your way.

 Our team believes in training, teaching, developing and working toward constant improvement.
 Our managers share tips like these at our regional meetings and via our internal company knowledge base.
 We continue to operationalize management training across our organization.
-Watch for more tips from Ericka and her team on our Facilities Insights blog soon.
+Want more tips from Ericka?
+Read Part 1 and Part 3 in this series.